grimy86/CCI25/Windows_Internals/PE.md

 ## Introduction
 Executables and applications are a large portion of how Windows internals operate at a higher level.
 You might have often seen files with extension `.exe` which stands for `executable (file)`.

+These files are `portable because they can be taken to any system with the same Operating System and dependencies`, and they will perform the same task on that system.
+Therefore, these files are called Portable Executables (PE files).

 As the name suggests, an executable file contains code that can be executed.
 Therefore, anything that needs to be run on a Windows Operating System is executed using an executable file, also called a `Portable Executable file (PE file)`, as it can be run on any Windows system.

+The PE files consist of a `sequence of bits` stored on the disk.
+This sequence is in a `specific format`.
+The initial bits define the characteristics of the PE file and explain how to read the rest of the data. `This initial part of the PE file is called a PE header`.

  The `PE` (Portable Executable) format `defines the information about the executable and stored data`.
 The PE format `also defines the structure of how data components are stored`.